freeradical13/freeradical13.github.io/index.md

 [Phototropism][] is the directional growth of plants towards light.

 [Vascular plants][] (tracheophytes) have vascular tissues ([steles][]) which propagate resources to the entire plant, allowing for very large plants.
 These vascular tissues include xylem and thinner-walled phloem.
+In some cases, stele is a combination of xylem and phloem whereas in others, they are separate.
+Xylem and phloem transport liquid and dissolved substances (collectively called [sap][]) using [bulk flow][] from higher to lower pressure independent of solute concentration (as in osmosis).

+[Transpiration][] creates negative pressure which drives additional water uptake and bulk flow of sap upwards (using hydrogen bonding water cohesion) through the vascular system.
+Areas with a lot of nutrients create an osmotic pressure for water to enter and thus allow for the "long-range" diffusion of nutrients.

-The [xylem][] transports most water and minerals from the roots to the shoots using [tracheid cells][] which have walls strengthened with the polymer [lignin][].
+The [xylem][] transports most water and minerals in sap from the roots to the shoots using [tracheid cells][] which have walls strengthened with the polymer [lignin][].
+At night, when there is little transpiration, root cells continue to pump in ions into the xylem which lowers the water potential pressure, which leads to water pumping in due to osmosis, which generates [root pressure][] to push sap up the xylem.
+If root pressure pushes sap faster than the rate of transpiration, this results in [guttation][] which is the excretion of water droplets on plant leaves, although this should not be confused with [dew][] which is condensed atmospheric moisture.

 The [phloem][] has cells arranged in tubes that transport sugars, amino acids, and other organic products from the leaves to where they are needed or stored.
-In some cases, stele is a combination of xylem and phloem whereas in others, they are separate.
+Phloem sap can flow in both directions.

 The [vascular cambium][] is the main growth layer where new vascular tissue is added.
 [Bark][] is all tissue external to the vascular cambium.
 The part of bark that replaces the epidermis with cork cells is called the cork cambrium.
 Tissue that are neither vascular nor epidermal are called the ground tissue system: internal to the vascular tissue is called [pith][] and external to it is called [cortex][plant cortex].

+The [Casparian Strip][] is a strip within endodermis cells in the root made of suberin - a waxy, hydrophobic substance - which blocks the entrance of water and minerals from the epidermis of root hairs through the apoplast; instead, they must detour through the symplast which only allows in certain substances.

 Some vascular plants use [seeds][] which are packages of nutrients, an embryo, and a protective covering.
 Vascular plants that do not produce seeds are either lycophytes or monilophytes.